top of page

 While the centralisation of his power helped strengthen the empire, it also led to despotic and tyrannical rule.
 He bypassed all traditional checks of power, including the role of ministers & advisors and concentrated all power in his own hands.
 Despite his early focus on military expansion and stability, his lavish spending was to the detriment of the already struggling peasantry.
 He demonstrated immense brutality to anyone who could challenge his authority, including family members, leading to widespread discontent.

-The Imperial Garden is situated behind the Palace of Earthly Tranquillity in the Inner Court and was built by the emperor as a peaceful place to connect with nature
+The Imperial Garden was built by the Emperor as a peaceful place to connect with nature

 The last Emperor to reside here was Puyi, though after the 1911 Xinhai Revolution, the imperial system was abolished and his power was largely symbolic, with no political authority.
 After a failed coup in 1924, Puyi was expelled from the Forbidden City and became a common citizen, marking the end of the Qing Dynasty and over 2000 years of imperial rule.
 In 1925 the historical complex became the Palace Museum and extensive efforts were undertaken by a now communist China to preserve its rich heritage and monumental historical importance.

-Visiting the Forbidden Purple City is like stepping back in time, into a world of lavish ceremonies and ancient traditions.
-For over 500 years, this palace complex not only served as a royal residence for 24 Emperor's of the Ming and Qing Dynasties but it was the political and ceremonial heart of China itself.
+Visiting the Forbidden Purple City is like stepping back in time, immersing yourself in a world of lavish ceremonies, intricate rituals, and ancient traditions.
+For over 500 years, this vast palace complex served not only as the royal residence for 24 emperors of the Ming and Qing Dynasties but also as the political and ceremonial heart of imperial China, where power was wielded and history was shaped.

-Auspicious animal statues, such as dragons, phoenixes and lions grace the grace the grounds of the palace, invoking prosperity and good fortune
+Auspicious animal statues grace the grounds of the palace, invoking prosperity and good fortune

-Location : 4 Jingshan Front Street, Dongcheng, Beijing, China
+4 Jingshan Front Street, Dongcheng District, Beijing, China

 紫禁城